paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 ---

 ## Secure Version
-In the secure version of the app Claims-based authorization[[2]](#references) has been used to protect the `admin/dashboard` endpoint from being accessed by any user that doesnt have the `Admin` role claim.
-This has been implemented by applying the `IsAdmin` policy to the `GetAdminDashboard` action by specifying the policy in the authorize attribute.
+In the secure version of the app Claims-based authorization[[2]](#references) has been used to protect the `admin/dashboard` endpoint from being accessed by any user that doesn't have the `Admin` role claim.
+This has been implemented by applying the `IsAdmin` policy to the `GetAdminDashboard` action using the `Authorize` attribute.
 ```C#
  [Authorize(Policy = "IsAdmin")]
  [HttpGet("/admin/dashboard")]